Standard Liquidity Providers

-When the collateral ratio is too small, in order to guarantee that any owner of agEUR is able to redeem collateral with agEUR, SLPs can face a slippage when they exit.
+When the collateral ratio is too small, in order to guarantee that any stablecoin owner is able to redeem collateral with its stablecoin, SLPs can face a slippage when they exit.

 For instance if the slippage is 10%, then a SLP willing to get 100 of collateral back will only get back 90, and the 10 of collateral difference will never be recovered.

 The slippage factor depends on the collateral ratio: the smaller the collateral ratio, the bigger the slippage for SLPs exiting.
 Above a certain collateral ratio (120%), SLPs face no slippage.